usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 ### False positive filtering: The make-or-break feature

-In our early versions, we had an 80% false positive rate.
-That's completely unusable for compliance reporting – imagine presenting an auditor with 1000 potential security issues when only 200 are actually relevant.
-They'd lose confidence in the entire assessment.
+In our early implementation, we found that relying solely on the LLM for analysis created a large amount of false positive identifications, but also drummed up issues that we weren't finding with deterministic analysis.
+So we decided to combine the two approaches for a more reliable compliance automation experience.

 Our false positive filtering uses a multi-layer approach: